mayureshjakhotia/ToDoList-MessengerBot/README.md

 Bot is live and can be tested on https://www.facebook.com/MJ-Test-Bot-1449363222029983/

-Technologies: Python, Postgresql, SQLAlchemy, Messenger.
+Technologies: Python, Postgresql, SQLAlchemy, Messenger, Heroku.

 Functionality: